Peeragogy/Peeragogy.github.io/play.md

+---
-Once more we’re back to the question, “What makes learning fun?”
+---Once more we’re back to the question, “What makes learning fun?”
 There are deep links between play and learning.
 Consider, for instance, the way we learn the rules of a game through playing it.
 The first times we play a card game, or a physical sport, or a computer simulation we test